westoleaboat/automatic-report-pdf/README.md

 ```
 sudo python3 brewlog.py
 ```
 4. start the timer before loggin your data.
-Click on 'Print report' to generate the PDf, a messagebox will indicate that the process was succesful.
+Click on 'Print report' to generate the PDF, a messagebox will indicate that the process was succesful.